Meet Madison and Colin!

 Now with a home of their own (thanks Madison!), Madi and Colin search for endless ways to make their own household as sustainable as possible.
 Solar panels, efficient lighting, no-VOC paint, electrification... and of course, home composting.

 While Denver County now offers taxpayer-funded home compost pickup along with trash and recycling (hooray!), Jefferson County does not.... nor do most counties adjacent to Denver.

 After having had their price raised 3x in 2 years by another local compost pickup service, one day Madison asked Colin: "We're going to pay $500/year just for someone to come by our house once a week and pick up our compost... why don't we just do this ourselves?"

 Colin, a serial entrepreneur (read: ADHD), immediately lit up, and Dirt Cheap Compost's business plan was finished by midnight.
-One thing that stuck out was the margin: we realized we could build a modestly profitable small business at under $20 per customer.
-(We still don't understand why our competitors charge upwards of $40/month... sure hope we never find out.)
+One thing that stuck out was the margin: we realized we could build a modest small business / financially viable passion project at under $30 per customer, and under $25/month for annual plans.

-Overall, we're busy people (Colin now runs 4 businesses, and on her off days Madison models professionally... in between archeology digs!).
-We do this for fun and for our community, so we're not really trying to build a massively profitable business out of DCC or anything (but if you need new sheets, by all means).
-So we'll keep prices low, operate a professional business with great customer care (it's not hard to be nice to people), and keep building DCC's membership one home at a time.
+Overall, we're busy people (Colin now runs 4 businesses, and on her off days Madison models professionally... in between her archeology digs!).
+We do these pickups for fun and for our community, so we're not really trying to build a massively profitable business out of DCC or anything (*note: but Colin says that if you need new sheets, we won't stop you).
+So we'll keep prices low, operate a professional business with great customer care (it's not hard to be nice to people), and keep building DCC's membership organically one home at a time.